-Sometimes it may be beneficial to arrange sessions following the assessment to help put into place some of the advice, recommendations and strategies discussed.
-This can help to improve independence, reduce psychological distress and/or improve emotional wellbeing.
+Sometimes it may be beneficial to arrange sessions following the assessment to implement and consolidate some of the advice, recommendations and strategies discussed.
+This can help to improve independence, reduce psychological distress and improve emotional wellbeing.

-An individual does not have to undergo a neuropsychological assessment in order to benefit from or participate in therapy.
-A large proportion of the work I carry out consists of therapeutic sessions aimed at improving mood, reducing depression, worry, anxiety and stress, managing anger and behavioural changes, working with couples and families and facilitating adjustment to the consequences of injury and/or impairment.
+Dr McCrimmon also provides sessions aimed at improving mood, reducing depression, worry, anxiety and stress, managing anger and behavioural changes and working with couples and families to facilitate adjustment to the consequences of injury or neurological illness.

-I usually draw on a range of evidence-based psychological interventions, including a form of therapy known as Cognitive Behavioural Therapy (CBT).
+Dr McCrimmon draws on a range of evidence-based psychological interventions, including cognitive behavioural therapy (CBT).
 This form of therapy has a large evidence base and is recommended by NICE (National Institute of Clinical Excellence) for many psychological problems.
-However, all individuals are unique and I predominantly draw upon a range of psychological interventions in order to develop an approach that works for each individual.
-Other interventions include motivational interviewing, solution-focused therapy, mindfulness approaches and (neuro) behavioural interventions.
+However, all individuals are unique and Dr McCrimmon draws upon a range of effective therapeutic approaches to suit each individual.
+These approaches may include motivational interviewing, solution-focused therapy, acceptance and commitment therapy, mindfulness approaches and (neuro) behavioural interventions.

-I am able to work alongside other therapists (e.g. physiotherapists, occupational therapists, speech and language therapists) to provide a multidisciplinary approach to rehabilitation, adopting a person-centred, goal-oriented approach to achieving increased independence and wellbeing.
-Having worked within the locality and specialism for many years, I am well-informed to advise on accessing NHS, voluntary, charitable and independent services within the area.
+Dr McCrimmon has extensive experience of working alongside other therapists (e.g. physiotherapists, occupational therapists, speech and language therapists) to provide a multidisciplinary approach to rehabilitation, adopting a person-centred, goal-oriented approach to achieving increased independence and wellbeing.
+Having worked within the locality and specialism for many years, she is well-informed to advise on accessing NHS, voluntary, charitable and independent services within the area.

-I am listed on the Register of Applied Psychology Practice Supervisors (RAPPS), which recognises additional training and specialist expertise in supervision.
-Consequently, I am able to offer supervision to clinical psychologists, psychological therapists or other disciplines working in neurological settings, or who have clients with a neurological diagnosis or cognitive impairment.
+Dr McCrimmon is listed on the Register of Applied Psychology Practice Supervisors (RAPPS), which recognises additional training and specialist expertise in supervision.
+She is able to offer supervision to clinical psychologists, psychological therapists or other disciplines working in neurological settings, carrying out cognitive assessments, or who have clients with a neurological diagnosis or cognitive impairment.